 Holding some of your savings in cash is a good idea.
 Money you are going to need in the short term – under five years – is far more accessible in a savings account and you don’t risk having to sell investments during a market dip.

 However, using cash for long-term savings is a mistake.
 “Saving in a low interest rate world gives minimal nominal returns and may actually be giving negative real returns given that inflation is not zero,” says Nersen Pillay, Investment Director at Royal London Asset Management.

 The irony is that saving may be more risky than investing in a global multi-asset fund if it does not protect the real value of your assets in the long run

-Inflation is currently 2.6%, according to the Office for National Statistics.
-That means that in order to buy something that cost £100 12 months ago, you would need £102.60 today.
-In order for your money to retain its purchasing power, it would have needed to be in an account paying at least 2.6% interest over the past year.
+At the time of writing, in August 2017, inflation was 2.6%, according to the Office for National Statistics.
+That means that in order to buy something that cost £100 in 2016, you would have needed £102.60 in 2017.
+In order for your money to retain its purchasing power, it would have needed to be in an account paying at least 2.6% interest over that past year.
 Unfortunately, there isn’t a single savings account available at present that pays 2.6% – in fact you’ll be lucky to get one paying more than 2%.